 Although I was afraid the polished nickel finish would be high maintenance, I decided to go for it anyway.
 I love the bit of sparkle it adds, and it’s less of a bother to shine up than I originally anticipated.

 For the tall cabinet doors (upper and lower), we installed the same classic pulls as the top drawers, but in a vertical position.
 For the shorter upper cabinet doors, we went with a classic knob.
-I like mixing kitchen hardware, as I think it looks more interesting.
-You?
+I like mixing kitchen hardware as I think it looks more interesting.
+What do you think?

-Here’s a breakdown of our kitchen renovation finishes:
+Breakdown of our classic white kitchen renovation finishes:

 Cabinets- IKEA Bodbyn Off-white